o3de/o3de.org/content/docs/userguide/ui-editor-placing-canvases-3d.md

+description: ' Place a UI canvas on an object in the 3d world in &ALYlong;. '
+slug: ui-editor-placing-canvases-3d
+title: Placing UI Canvases in the 3D World
+---
 # Placing UI Canvases in the 3D World<a name="ui-editor-placing-canvases-3d"></a>

 You can place a UI canvas directly on an object in the 3D world, as opposed to showing it in screen space\.
 To do this, you render a UI canvas to a texture, and then use that texture in a material on a 3D mesh\.